 Y – Once you start social taking security your benefits will not be reduced if you work for pay, as long as you have reached your full retirement age.

 – Once you start social taking social security your benefits will not be reduced if you work for pay.

-Comment: If you are younger than full retirement age during all of 2018, SS will deduct $1 from your benefits for each $2 you earn.
-In the year you reach full retirement age they will deduct $1 for every $3 you earn.
+Comment: If you are younger than full retirement age during all of 2018, SS will deduct $1 from your benefits for each $2 you earn over the 2018 limit of $17,040.
+In the year you reach full retirement age they will deduct $1 for every $3 you earn and the 2018 limit was $45,360.
 After that there are no deductions.
-BUT, if some of your retirement benefits are withheld because of your earnings, your monthly benefit will increase starting at your full retirement age to take into account those months in which benefits were withheld.
+BUT, if some of your retirement benefits are withheld because of your earnings, your monthly benefit will increase at your full retirement age to make up for that.
+See “How Work Affects Your Social Security Benefits“.

 Q.8.
 Do you have to pay federal income tax on your social security benefits?

 – No, none of it is taxable

 Y – Yes, you will have to pay taxes on your SS benefits if your (filing separately) “adjusted” income is over $25,000/year.